siyuancncd/siyuancncd/README.md

-Hi, welcome to my homepage, I'm Siyuan Duan.
+Hi, welcome to my personal homepage, I'm Siyuan Duan.
 ## News:

 + [Publications]: May.
 11, 2024, One paper was accepted by **Scientific Reports(SR)**.🎉